amy3478/matin_email/README.md

 ## Todo
-- Upload the logo to a
+- Complete the pipeline of fetching secondary content once the content is confirmed